-For those stuck in California bound traffic, it gives them something to do besides wait.
-Being close to the Sloan/Goodsprings exit at Mile Marker 12, they may even give you another reason to get out there and see them, then venture down to the old haunted gold mine town of Goodsprings.
-The Pioneer Sloon in Goodsprings is where legendary actor Clark Gable, waited for three days at the bar for word on his wife Carole Lombard.
-She was lost in a plane crash near Mount Potosi.
+For those stuck in California bound traffic, it gives them something to do besides look at the taillights of the car in front of them.
+Being close to the Sloan/Goodsprings exit at Mile Marker 12, they may even give you another reason to get out there and see them, then venture down to the old haunted mining town of Goodsprings.
+The Pioneer Sloon in Goodsprings is where, in 1942, legendary actor Clark Gable, waited for three days at the bar for word on his wife Carole Lombard.
+She was lost in a plane crash on the nearby Mount Potosi.
 So you can make a day of it!

-There is some security and it is monitored on a regular basis and Metro is investigating not to mention a few art lovers and desert dwellers that may have no problem digging a hole in the desert… Just saying!!
+There is some security and it is monitored on a regular basis by Metro.
+Not to mention that you always have a few art lovers and desert dwellers that may have no problem digging a hole in the desert to dispose of problems… Just saying!!